 Our newest Allevi Authors are working on an innovative new approach to solving the stem cell supply problem.
 Their research is detailed in a paper titled, “Bioprinting of Stem Cell Expansion Lattices”.

-The team of scientists, led by Stanford Professor Sarah Heilshorn, developed an easy-to-produce and cost-effective 3D platform for cell line expansion by bioprinting stem cells in a layered lattice structure.
+The team of scientists was led by Stanford Professor Sarah Heilshorn.
+They developed an easy-to-produce and cost-effective 3D platform for cell line expansion.
+They accomplished this by bioprinting stem cells in a layered lattice structure.
 Using their Allevi 2 bioprinter, the team created three-dimensional lattice structures of stem cells and alginate that reduce the spatial footprint, energy, and resources needed to multiply the cells.
 So why is this method optimal?
 Imagine that you are a city planner with a limited amount of space to build more housing, you would be able to provide homes for more residents by building high-rises rather than individual houses.

-Using alginate and an Allevi bioprinter, the team is able to create 3D structures that provide a healthy environment for the cells to grow without taking up too much space or using too many resources.
+Using alginate and an Allevi bioprinter, the team is able to create lattice 3D structures.
+These constructs provide a healthy environment for the cells to grow without taking up much space or using many resources.
 Most importantly, the team was able to efficiently remove the stem cells from the lattices without harming the cells.

 With countless stem-cell therapies in development for numerous diseases, researchers and doctors are going to need a large number of stem cells in order to bring their work to fruition.
-This forward-looking approach to solving the supply problem provides a path to clinical applications for patients looking to receive one of these novel therapies in the future.
+This approach provides a path to clinical applications for patients looking to receive one of these novel therapies.